pdarleyjr/BookSmartlyApp/README.md

    npm install
    ```

-3. Create a `.env` file based on `.env.example`:
+3. **Create your environment file from the canonical template:**
    ```
-   cp .env.example .env
+   cp .env.production.example .env
    ```
+   - For production deployments, use `.env.production` instead of `.env`.

-4. Update the `.env` file with your database connection string and OpenAI API key.
+4. Update your environment file with your database connection string, OpenAI API key, and any other required secrets. **Never commit real secrets to the repository.**

 5. Start the development server:
    ```
    npm run dev
    ```

+> **Note:**
+> - `.env.production.example` is the **only** template you should use for environment variables.
+> - All other example env files have been removed to avoid confusion.
+> - For documentation on environment variables, see [docs/env-example.md](docs/env-example.md).
+> - For deployment and secrets best practices, see [docs/Hostinger_Migration_Guide](docs/Hostinger_Migration_Guide).

 ## AI Features